jdwhitaker/reverse-dynamic-port-forward/README.md

 # reverse-dynamic-port-forward
-This is a simple scriupt to make it easier to create reverse dynamic port forwards with SSH.
+This is a simple script to make it easier to create reverse dynamic port forwards with SSH.

+If SSH is allowed inbound on the victim, you don't need to use this.
+You can perform a standard (forward) dynamic port forward from kali to the victim.

+If SSH is not allowed inbound,  you can use this script to more easily provision and destroy a temporary user for a reverse connection.

 ## Setup